ordepdev/ordepdev.github.io/_drafts/merkle-trees.md

 Introduced in 1987 by Ralph C. Merkle, the merkle tree, also known as a binary hash tree, is a data structure used for efficiently _summarizing and verifying the integrity of large sets of data_.
-Initialy, it was used for the purpose of one-time signatures and authenticated public key distribution, namely providing authenticated responses as to the validity of a certificate.
+Initially, it was used for the purpose of one-time signatures and authenticated public key distribution, namely providing authenticated responses as to the validity of a certificate.